 Another option?
 Try this anti-aging mango face mask to soften fine lines and hydrate your skin.
 All you need is a fresh mango, grapeseed oil, and Manuka honey.

-Mangoes’ vitamin C evens skin tone and boosts collagen, honey softens fine lines, and grapeseed oil leaves your skin radiant and silky.
+Mangoes’ vitamin C evens skin tone and boosts collagen, honey softens fine lines, and grapeseed oil leaves your skin silky.

 See the recipe for details.